aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `platform` - (Optional, ForceNew, Available in 1.103.2+) The architecture of the nodes that run pods, its valid value is either `CentOS` or `AliyunLinux`.
 Default to `CentOS`.
 * `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix, the input format is `customized,<prefix>,IPSubStringLen,<suffix>`.
 For example "customized,aliyun.com-,5,-test", if the node IP address is 192.168.59.176, the prefix is aliyun.com-, IP substring length is 5, and the suffix is -test, the node name will be aliyun.com-59176-test.
 * `addons` - (Optional, Available in 1.88.0+) The addon you want to install in cluster.
+* `temporary_duration_minutes` - (Optional, Available in 1.185.0+) You could specify the automatic expiration time by this field.
+It's valid value is `[15-4320]` and the unit is minutes.
+The system will automatically determine a longer validity period when this field is not set.

 ##### runtime